weflex/component-e-commerce/README.md

 ### Overview

-We can categorise payments into two major channels.
+We can categorize payments into two major channels.

 - Cash payments are also processed by the venue.
 - Online payments are processed using a third party service [Ping++](https://www.pingxx.com).